How To Nudge Yourself Towards Spending Less In Only 7 Days

 Here are the seven little nudges that helped me keep my spending under control.
 You can do them all in one go, or make life easy on yourself by taking a few minutes each day to do just one of them.
 Either way, by the end of this week you could be set up for saving without any effort.

 Day 1 – Set your bank’s website as your computer’s homepage to nudge you to check your bank balance daily, as soon as you go online.
 And then do it.
 No more fees for accidentally going overdrawn.
+And if your bank has an app, download it so that every time you waste time idly looking at your phone you are nudged towards checking your balance.

 Day 2 – Set up standing orders or direct debits for areas of your budget that can be paid in one go and that come up every month.
 Set them up to go out of your account as soon as your pay goes in and you won’t ever have to nudge yourself towards remembering to pay them again.
 Standing orders are the king of nudges.